Multi-Issue Social Learning: Detailed proofs

-Let A be the event that among the first $J$ agents that arrived there is at least one agent from the set K and let B be the event that among the agents that arrived in places $J+1$ to $N\frac{\epsilon}{4}$ there is no agent from the set K.
+Let A be the event that among the first $J$ agents who made a decision there is at least one agent from the set M. Let B be the event that among the agents who made a decision in places $J+1$ to $N\frac{\epsilon}{4}$ there is no agent from the set M.